Go to Reviews.org AU Edition

 2. Compare prices

-Some promotional prices can look deceptively low.
+Some internet service provider promotional prices can look deceptively low.
 Others can look wildly high.
 But the only way to really figure out the best deal is to directly compare prices using charts (like the ones in this article) and other comparison tools.
 Don’t forget to look for hidden fees and price hikes in the fine print!

 3. Keep your eye out for better deals in the future